percona/pmm-doc/docs/details/develop-checks/index.md

 - All logs from checks subsystem has `component=checks` tag, so you can just filter `pmm-managed` logs with grep.
 - Local check file should always be linked to fake dev advisor: `advisor: dev`.
 If PMM does not display the **Development** tab on the **Advisors** page, make sure that you specify dev advisor in the check file.
 - If this still doesn't display the **Development** tab, probably PMM could not load your file due to formatting issues.
 Check pmm-managed logs for details.
-- There are to ways to reload check file:
+- There are to ways to reload the check file:
    - Click `Run check` button (but it’s unavailable if you don’t have any tabs on advisors page and most likely that is the case during development)
    - Reload managed: `supervisorctl restart pmm-managed` (execute inside PMM server)